 Before you can tackle your debt, you need to determine exactly how much you owe.
-Start at AnnualCreditReport.com, where you can get a free credit report every 12 months from each of the major credit reporting agencies – Equifax, Experian and TransUnion.* This will list out your debts, breaking information down by lender, loan amount and credit card balance, for example.
+Start at AnnualCreditReport.com, where you can get a free credit report from each of the major credit reporting agencies — Equifax, Experian and TransUnion (due to the COVID-19 pandemic, the credit bureaus are currently allowing you to pull your credit reports weekly).
+Your report will list out your debts, breaking information down by lender, loan amount and credit card balance, for example.

-Keep in mind that your credit report may not include everything you owe.
-The credit-reporting agencies only have information on the accounts and debts that are reported to them, and there may be a delay in reporting balances, payments or amounts referred to collection agencies, but it’s a good place to start.
+Keep in mind, though, that your credit report may not include everything you owe.
+The credit reporting agencies only have information on the accounts and debts that are reported to them, and there may be a delay in reporting balances, payments or amounts referred to collection agencies — but it’s still a good place to start.

 You should also gather your bills or log into your online accounts and take note of the balances due, interest rates, minimum monthly payments and creditor names.
-You can also download a budgeting app, like Mint or Goodbudget, that lets you log into your bank accounts and keep track of your balances.
+You can also use a budgeting app (like LendingTree, Mint or Goodbudget) that lets you log into your bank accounts and keep track of your balances.

-With your list of debts in hand, start working on a budget to compare how much of your money goes out each month to cover minimum debt payments and living expenses, versus how much income you have.
+With your list of debts in hand, start working on a budget to compare how much of your money goes out each month to cover minimum debt payments and living expenses to how much income you have.
 You can automate your budget with an app like the ones mentioned above, or you can work on your own budgeting spreadsheet.